ExtremeFLOW/neko/examples/TS_channel/README.md

 After running the simulation, one can use contrib/map_to_equidistant_1d twice (once in x and once in z) to interpolate the fields onto a mesh whose grid points are equidistant in x- and z- directions.
 One can then apply the Fourier transform to get the amplitude of the TS waves as the develop in time.
 This is done in the jupyter notebook plot_modes.ypynb.

+# Simulation components
+In this case lambda2 and the force on the top and bottom walls are calculated.

 Reference:
 [1] Schlatter, P.C., 2005.
 Large-eddy simulation of transition and turbulence in wall-bounded shear flow (Doctoral dissertation, ETH Zurich).